United Arab Emirates - Tips

 Branches: Executive--7-member Supreme Council of Rulers, which

-president and vice
+elects president and vice

 president.
 Legislative--40-member Federal National Council